Who we are

 Using companies to process your information outside the UK

 The personal information that we collect from you may be transferred, and stored, outside the UK.
 It may also be processed by staff operating outside the UK who work for us.
 Such staff may be engaged in, among other things, the fulfilment of your order, the processing of your payment details and the provision of support services.
 Where we transfer personal information or share it with others outside the UK, we will ensure that a similar degree of protection is afforded to it by use of model clauses approved by the European Commission, by transferring to countries that have been deemed to provide an adequate level of protection for personal data or by such other legally approved method.

 How long will we keep it?

-We shall hold information about you on electronic and/or paper files whilst you are a customer and for at least six years after you cease to be a customer.
+We shall hold information about you on electronic and/or paper files whilst you are a customer and typically for seven years after you cease to be a customer.
+In some circumstances, it may be necessary to keep your information for longer than this period, in order to fulfil the purposes we collected it for, or for the purposes of satisfying any legal, regulatory, accounting or reporting requirements.

 How to get more help